Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 **2 Gems** - Never pick this.
 100 Coins is worth more.

-**100 Coins** - This is the consistency choice, I recommend it up to I30, if you want you can keep using it until I49 where rare card or skill is necessary to win first fight.
+**100 Coins** - This is the consistency choice, I recommend it up to I30, if you want you can keep using up to I49, after that rare card or skill is necessary to win first fight.

 **Random Rare** - This is probably your best option past I49.
 There are a few nice starting bonuses that will help you, but the very best is *Melgaroth, Keeper of Flames [ANCIENT][DEMON]* which can bring you up to I105 on 2nd class bonus.
 However you might end up with a useless card most of the time, wasting your starting bonus, which is why I recommend it only once first fight becomes impossible.